 So what else do you automate in Outlook?

 If you like the script, or if you have further concrete ideas, then please comment and sign up for my free newsletter.
 With this, you never miss out on news about my productivity tips.
-If there is enough interest I may create an Outlook Add-In from the script, making it easier to install.

-Photo: Joachim Schlosser, License Creative Commons Attribution Share-Alike
+Photo: Joachim Schlosser, License Creative Commons Attribution Share-Alike.